Chapter 0: introduction

 1. Motivation — why do we even need GPUs?

 My desktop computer is equipped with an Asus MG28UQ screen (3840x2160, 144Hz, released in 2016) and an i7-4770K processor (3.5GHz, 4 cores, released in 2013).
-To estimate the fraction of my CPU's capacity that would be used for graphical operations when running a graphical application at full screen, we can start with some rough calculations.
+Is my processor powerful enough for running the graphical operations required by a full screen application?
+We can answer this question by using simple calculations to estimate what fraction of my CPU's capacity would be used up in this context.

-First, we need to estimate the number of instructions sent to the CPU every second, which we can do with the formula width x height x frames/second x instructions/pixel.
-We have precise values for the first three elements, but we need to make an assumption regarding the last one.
-Let's conservatively estimate that 100 instructions are required to compute a pixel's value.
-Thus, we have: 3840 x 2160 x 144 x 100 = 119'439'360'000.
-This already lands us somewhere north of 100 billion instructions per second, huh.
+First, we need to estimate the number of instructions sent to the CPU every second, which we do with the formula width x height x frames/second x instructions/pixel.
+We set width x height to 3840 x 2160 and frames/second to 144, as per the specification of my screen.
+What about instructions/pixel?
+That is, how many instructions would be enough to compute the color of a pixel?
+This depends on the complexity of our graphical application, of course.
+Let's estimate that ours is simple and only requires 100 instructions.
+We end up with 3840 x 2160 x 144 x 100 = 119'439'360'000.
+This already lands us north of 100 billion instructions per second, huh.

-Next, we need to estimate how many instructions the processor can run in a second.
-We can use the following formula: ticks/second x cores x logical_core/core.
-Let's just plug values from the manufacturer's spec sheet in the equation.
-3'500'000'000 x 4 x 2 = 28'000'000'000.
+Next, we need to estimate how many instructions the CPU runs in a second.
+We use the formula ticks/second x cores x logical_core/core.
+Let's just plug values from the manufacturer's spec sheet in the equation: 3'500'000'000 x 4 x 2 = 28'000'000'000.
 So around 30 billions of instructions per second.

-30 billions < 100 billions — while we are using rough estimates, it's reasonable to conclude the processor is not up to the task, even more so when we consider that the CPU has to deal with more than these graphical operations, e.g. the application's logic, the operating system, and whatever other programs live in the background.
-Even if we were to use a less fancy screen, such as a 1920x1080 one running at 60Hz, about half of the processor's power would be dedicated to rendering alone.
+30 billions < 100 billions — while we are using rough estimates, the CPU seems to be insufficient for the task, especially when we consider that it has to contend with more than graphical operations: there is the rest of the application's logic, plus the operating system and whatever other programs live in the background.
+Even if we were to use a less fancy screen, such as a 1920x1080 one running at 60Hz, about half of the processor's power would stil be dedicated to rendering alone — this is a lot.

 You can play with the following widget to explore different combinations of CPUs and screens: